scottjbarr/campbx/README.md

 # CampBX

-An incomplete API client librart for [CampBX](https://campbx.com/), written in Go.
+An incomplete API client library for [CampBX](https://campbx.com/), written in Go.

 See tests for example usage.